opendocsg/slw-judgments-backfill/2008_SGHC_140/report.md

 Chan Sek Keong CJ:

-1       This is an appeal by CST Cleaning & Trading Pte Ltd (“the Contractor”) against the judgment of the district judge (“the District Judge”) in District Court Suit No 1111 of 2005 (“the DC Suit”) in which he ordered the Contractor to pay to the National Parks Board (“the Board”) the sum of $114,270. with interest and costs pursuant to the terms of an indemnity given by the Contractor to the Board (see _National Parks Board v CST Cleaning & Trading Pte Ltd_ [2008] SGDC 7).
+1       This is an appeal by CST Cleaning & Trading Pte Ltd (“the Contractor”) against the judgment of the district judge (“the District Judge”) in District Court Suit No 1111 of 2005 (“the DC Suit”) in which he ordered the Contractor to pay to the National Parks Board (“the Board”) the sum of $114,270. with interest and costs pursuant to the terms of an indemnity given by the Contractor to the Board (see _National Parks Board v CST Cleaning & Trading Pte Ltd_ <span class="citation">[2008] SGDC 7</span>).

 **The background facts**